timurg24/flyover_radar/README.md

 - Telegram

 # Usage Instructions
-- Fill out all of the config values in `env.example.cpp` with your data
+- Fill out all of the config values in `env.example.cpp` with your data.
 - Upload to ESP32

 # Telegram Usage